agoston/spring-data-mongodb-encrypt/README.md

 - high performance operation (no reflection at runtime)
 - key versioning (to help migrating to new key without need to convert data)
 - supports 256-bit AES out of the box
-- supports any encryption available in Java (JCE)
+- supports any encryption available in Java (via JCE)
 - simple (500 lines of code)
 - tested throughly
-- 0 dependencies
+- no dependencies

 For the impatient
 -----------------